What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Hongdae or Myeongdong?

-While we absolutely love Hongdae and would recommend it to anyone coming back to the city, Myeongdong will place you closer to the main tourist attractions.
-From here, if you want to, you can walk to the Palaces, Namdaemun Market, Namsan Park and Namsan Tower, Insadong, and Bukchon Hanok Village.
+While we love Hongdae and would recommend it to anyone returning to the city, Myeongdong will place you closer to the main tourist attractions.

 Gangnam – the posh area perfect for luxury shopping

-Pros: Gangnam is one of the most fashionable and vibrant districts in Seoul.
-Home to PSY’s “Gangnam Style” fame, the sky-high cityscape hosts a mix of modern skyscrapers, ancient temples, and luxury shopping malls.
-Tourists are drawn to its glitzy shops and restaurants, as well as its vibrant nightlife.
-If you’re looking for a trend-setting experience in Seoul, Gangnam is the place to go.
+Pros: Gangnam is one of Seoul’s most fashionable and vibrant districts.
+Home to PSY’s “Gangnam Style,” the sky-high cityscape hosts a mix of modern skyscrapers, ancient temples, and luxury shopping malls.
+Tourists are drawn to its glitzy shops and restaurants and vibrant nightlife.

 Gangnam is also known for its luxurious accommodations and high-end shopping districts.
 Whether you’re looking for designer goods, world-class restaurants, or top-notch entertainment venues – Gangnam has it all!

-The fun doesn’t stop there either!
+The fun doesn’t stop there, either!
 Right next door to your accommodation lies the famous Lotte World Adventure Park.

 Read also: Fun things to do & see in Gangnam | Where to stay in Gangnam